-C. Declaration of Restrictive Covenants
+B. Declaration of Restrictive Covenants

-To be eligible for HCs, a building must be subject to an extended low income housing commitment between the Owner and MBOH, which commitment must be established by recorded Restrictive Covenants effective for the full Extended Use Period.
+To be eligible for HCs, a building must be subject to an extended low income housing commitment between the Owner and MBOH, which commitment must be established by a recorded Declaration of Restrictive Covenants (Restrictive Covenants) effective for the full Extended Use Period.
 The Owner must meet compliance criteria for the full Extended Use Period specified in the Restrictive Covenants.
-Through execution and recording of the Declaration of Restrictive Covenants with respect to Housing Credits, all Owners waive and forfeit the right to request that MBOH locate a non-profit qualified buyer (the "qualified contract process") and the Owner must maintain HC units through the Extended Use Period as provided in the Restrictive Covenants.
-The Extended Use Period specified in the Declaration of Restrictive Covenants may not be terminated early through the qualified contract process.
+Through execution and recording of the Restrictive Covenants with respect to Housing Credits, all Owners waive and forfeit the right to request that MBOH locate a non-profit qualified buyer (the "qualified contract process") and the Owner must maintain HC units through the Extended Use Period as provided in the Restrictive Covenants.
+The Extended Use Period specified in the Restrictive Covenants may not be terminated early through the qualified contract process.

-The Declaration of Restrictive Covenants assures that the land and its use will be restricted for the purposes of providing low-income housing for the period proposed in the Application.
-Provisions included in the Restrictive Covenants will include Exhibit A-1 (Legal Description of Project Land); Exhibit A-2 (Conditions of Tax Credit Allocation) indicating the number of units at the appropriate elected rent levels, e.g., 30%, 40%, 50%, 60% AMI as determined by the Application (Owners will be required to maintain those rent levels through the Extended Use Period of the Project); Exhibit A-3 (Energy and Green Building) indicating the architect's letter provided in the Application outlining those energy and green building initiatives; Exhibit A-4 (Amenities); Exhibit A-5 (Participation by Local Entity); and Exhibit A-6 (Special Housing Needs).
+The Restrictive Covenants assure that the land and its use will be restricted for the purposes of providing low-income housing for the period proposed in the Application.
+Provisions included in the Restrictive Covenants will include Exhibit A-1 (Legal Description of Project Land); Exhibit A-2 (Conditions of Tax Credit Allocation) indicating the number of units at the appropriate elected income and rent levels, e.g., 30%, 40%, 50%, 60% AMI as determined by the Application (Owners will be required to maintain those income and rent levels through the Extended Use Period of the Project); Exhibit A-3 (Energy and Green Building) indicating the architect's letter provided in the Application outlining those energy and green building initiatives; Exhibit A-4 (Amenities); Exhibit A-5 (Participation by Local Entity); and Exhibit A-6 (Special Housing Needs).